jaytamkhane/Logistic-Regression/README.md

-Logistic Regression Project
+# Logistic Regression Project

-📚 Project Overview
+## 📚 Project Overview

 This project demonstrates how to perform logistic regression using Python.
 It includes data loading, preprocessing, model training, evaluation, and visualization of results in a step-by-step manner using a Jupyter Notebook.

+---

-📂 Files Included
+## 📂 Files Included

-[Logistic_Regression.ipynb](https://github.com/jaytamkhane/Logistic-Regression/blob/main/Logistic_Regression.ipynb) — The main notebook containing the entire logistic regression workflow.
+- [Logistic_Regression.ipynb]() — The main notebook containing the entire logistic regression workflow.

+---

-🔧 Technologies Used
+## 🔧 Technologies Used

-Python
+- Python

-Jupyter Notebook
+- Jupyter Notebook

-NumPy
+- NumPy

-Pandas
+- Pandas

-Matplotlib
+- Matplotlib

-Seaborn
+- Seaborn

-Scikit-learn
+- Scikit-learn

+---

-✅ Key Features
+## ✅ Key Features

-Data cleaning and preprocessing
+- Data cleaning and preprocessing

-Splitting data into train and test sets
+- Splitting data into train and test sets

-Logistic regression model fitting
+- Logistic regression model fitting

-Model evaluation (accuracy, confusion matrix)
+- Model evaluation (accuracy, confusion matrix)

-Visualizations of the results
+- Visualizations of the results
+---